Death of Tuğçe Albayrak: Incident

 According to witnesses, the attack took place after Albayrak had attempted to intervene in a situation between three men who were harassing two teenage girls in the toilets of the McDonald's restaurant.
 One of the men later attacked her outside, in the restaurant's parking lot.

 A surveillance video showing the attack was published online by the Bild newspaper on 1 December.
 Police say the video had not been cleared for publication and they are investigating how it came to be released.
 The video shows Albayrak standing among a group of people in the parking lot.
 After a few minutes, the attacker enters the image.
 He is visibly agitated, gesticulating towards the group while being held back on one arm by a friend.
 The attacker leaves the field of view, and re-appears shortly, now about 20–m from the group.
 Albayrak is seen leaving the group to confront the attacker.
 The attacker's friend is now standing immediately between attacker and victim.
 The attacker suddenly strikes past his friend, hitting the victim, who falls to the ground immediately.

 Albayrak sustained severe brain damage and fell into a coma.
 Doctors pronounced her brain dead on 26 November.
 Her parents decided to remove her life support on 28 November, her 23rd birthday.

-The attacker was identified as Sanel M., a citizen of Serbia, whose place of birth was variously reported as the Sandžak region of southwestern Serbia and Offenbach, Germany.
+The attacker was identified as Sanel Mašović, a citizen of Serbia, whose place of birth was variously reported as the Sandžak region of southwestern Serbia and Offenbach, Germany.

-M. was reported as having a previous record of violence in Germany, including a conviction for battery, besides counts of burglary and theft.
+Mašović was reported as having a previous record of violence in Germany, including a conviction for battery, besides counts of burglary and theft.
 He was taken into custody and was said to have admitted to attacking Albayrak.
 In June 2015, he was sentenced to three years imprisonment for manslaughter.
 In April 2017 he was deported to Serbia and barred from Germany for eight years.